 If you are planning on making an appointment with your hairdresser please arrange this for the day prior or even the morning of the shoot.
 It is a good idea to get these booked and in the diary now.

 Makeup should be simple but well done so your natural assets stand out on their own.
 This means that makeup should help the viewer focus on the eyes and the mouth, which are the essence of the headshot.
 Our main concern is shine so we do advise bringing along some translucent powder.

 However, don’t wear too much face powder over foundation – the camera pick up all the detail and too much powder will show and be impossible to retouch.

-Your hands may end up in some of our shots, so get a manicure for your nails.
+Your hands may end up in some of our shots (for actor headshots), so get a manicure for your nails.
 For ladies choose a neutral, skin tone polish, or a clear coat, so as not to distract from your face.
 For

 Shave right before you leave for a shoot.
 A 5 o clock shadow can’t be Photoshopped easily.
 Use cooling gel or aftershave to help with skin irritation.

 I recommend that you get your haircut 3 to 5 days prior to the shoot so it doesn’t have that “freshly cut” look.

 Wrinkles, laughter lines & spots…

 We can never escape the ageing process totally but we can help reduce the visible signs.
 Generally, I use soft wrap-around lighting which helps to naturally smooth lines.
 I do have another not so secret weapon called “Photoshop” and although I never remove lines completely as it looks too false, I can help to reduce them further should you feel the need.
 Spots on the other hand, which seem to have a strange habit of appearing on the morning of your shoot, can be zapped out with no problem at all.